Al-Wathbah uprising: Aftermath

-In May, the demonstrations were ended by the government's declaration of martial law, following the outbreak of war in Palestine.
+In May, the demonstrations were ended by the government's declaration of martial law after the outbreak of war in Palestine.

-Although many different factions came together for the protests, and the Liberal and National Democrats cooperated with the Communist party, there was no further collaboration on their respective opposition to the monarchy.
-By the end of 1948, the Communist party was in shambles, many of its leaders in prison.
-It was ideologically discredited after it had followed the Soviet line of accepting the partition of Palestine and the establishment of Israel in the summer.
+Although many different factions came together for the protests, and the Liberal and National Democrats cooperated with the Communists, there was no further collaboration on their respective opposition to the monarchy.
+By the end of 1948, the Communist Party was in shambles, with many of its leaders in prison.
+It was ideologically discredited after it had followed the Soviet line of accepting both the partition of Palestine and the establishment of Israel in the summer.

-However, another effect of the al-Wathbah was that "the opposition parties responsible for organizing the demonstrations were discovering new, immediate forms of power, denied to them both by their small numbers and by the rigging of the parliamentary system.
-The al-Wathbah uprising helped pave the way for the 1952 Intifada, the overthrow of the monarchy in the 14 July Revolution, and the creation of a republic.
+However, another effect of the uprising was that "the opposition parties responsible for organising the demonstrations were discovering new, immediate forms of power, denied to them both by their small numbers and by the rigging of the parliamentary system".
+The uprising also helped pave the way for the 1952 Iraqi Intifada, the overthrow of the monarchy in the 14 July Revolution and the creation of a republic.